dehnhardt/iconnconfig/README.md

 # iconnconfig
 **Also find this repo at https://codeberg.org/dehnhardt/IConnConfig**

 Linux based configuration utility for IConnectivity interfaces.
-(Currently only MIDI configuration and part of Audio configuration is implemented on combined interfaces)
+MIDI and Audio configuration is implemented.
-After trying to get the vendor provided config-utility to work under Wine without success I started analyzing the usb packets to write an Linux enabled version.
+Since the SysEx interface is very well documented by iConnectivity, most of the functionality is implemented.
-Later I found the complete documentation for sysex-data from IConnectivity.
+The extensions (Command Version Number 2) - presumably for the newer devices - are not implemented, because such a device is not available to me.

 ## Implemented
 * Device detection